entropyxyz/entropy-core/README.md

 ## Chain specification (chainspec)

-For documentation of the chainspec for a deployment of the Entropy network see [./node/cli/Chainspec-README.md](./node/cli/Chainspec-README.md).
+For documentation of the chainspec for a deployment of the Entropy network see: [./node/cli/Chainspec-README.md](./node/cli/Chainspec-README.md).

 ## Support